PrestaShop/prestashop.github.io/_howtos/misc/2015-03-21-how-to-write-on-this-blog.markdown

 ### Icons

-We use simple Font Awesome plugin that let you display any icon using the following syntax:
+We use a simple FontAwesome plugin that lets you display any icon using the following syntax:

 {% highlight liquid %}
 {% raw %}